microsoft/otoscope-img.data-bias-eval-and-active-labeling/README.md

-# Bias and opportunities of AI-based algorithms for middle ear disease diagnosis: a multi-center study
+# Towards Reliable AI: Bias Identification, Prevention and Quality Improvement in Otoscopic Images

 # Introduction
-This README describes how to reproduce results for the paper "Bias and opportunities of AI-based algorithms for middle ear disease diagnosis: a multi-center study".
+This README describes how to reproduce results for the paper "Towards Reliable AI: Bias Identification, Prevention and Quality Improvement in Otoscopic Images".

 # Data Preparation
 1. Download all the three public datasets.